Dictionnaire étymologique de l'ancien français

 The Dictionnaire étymologique de l'ancien français (DEAF) is an etymological dictionary of Old French.
-The lexicographic project was born in the mid-sixties of the 20th century and has been in progress ever since with its headquarters at the Heidelberg Academy of Sciences and Humanities (Germany).
-Known and valued amongst linguists, philologists and medievalists alike for its high lexicographic standards it is considered one of the most important works in the field of historical lexicocraphy.
+The lexicographic project was born in the mid-1960s and has been in progress ever since with its headquarters at the Heidelberg Academy of Sciences and Humanities (Germany).
+Known and valued amongst linguists, philologists and medievalists alike for its high lexicographic standards it is considered one of the most important works in the field of historical lexicography.

 History

-It was in the mid-sixties of the 20th century when Kurt Baldinger (Heidelberg) and Jean-Denis Gendron (Québec) set out individually to conceive an etymological dictionary of Old French, both without knowing about their colleague's endeavor.
+It was in the mid-1960s when Kurt Baldinger (Heidelberg) and Jean-Denis Gendron (Québec) set out individually to conceive an etymological dictionary of Old French, both without knowing about their colleague's endeavor.
 On the occasion of the International Congress of Romance Studies in Bucarest in 1968, Georges Straka initiated a common projet based at Laval University under the direction of Frankwalt Möhren.
 When in 1975 the Conseil des arts du Canada withdrew financial support the DEAF moved back to Heidelberg, F. Möhren having saved the so far established card file while all other materials where lost for future work.
 In 1977 the Deutsche Forschungsgemeinschaft (DFG) took charge and with F. Möhren as research director a period of reconstruction and methodological refinement began.
 In 1984 the Heidelberg Academy of Sciences and Humanities became patron of the DEAF backing the ongoing enhancement of the editing system which reached full maturity in the mid-nineties.
 Years of prolific editing followed until in 2005 a major setback occurred when the originally granted time frame (2050) for achieving the work was cut by 25 years.
 Consequently, adapted working strategies including computer-assisted solutions were developed in order to keep alive the possibility of including the entire alphabet.
 From 2007 on, with Thomas Städtler as head of the project, two correlating goals were pursued: exploiting those parts of the Old French lexicon which had been rather neglected in historical lexicography so far and creating a powerful database meeting the DEAF's specific demands.
 The envisaged database was to serve the scientific world as a coordinate system, linking together the whole of the DEAF nomenclature, all existing and yet to be established text corpora as well as scientific works on Old French topics.
 When the finishing deadline was preponed again, computer-assisted editing was globally adopted by working together with the Karlsruher Institut für Datenorganisation und Programmstrukturen between 2008 and 2010.
 DEAF articles are accessible online since 2010.